uker-troi-lab/project-template/README.md

 ## Development Setup

-To install all required project dependencies, run
+To install all required project dependencies, clone this repo and run

 ```bash
 python scripts/dev_setup.py